AntonelloDN/Morpho/README.md

 * Grid settings is based on a single point, user specify how many grid cells to use in x, y and z.
 * User experiece of modeling of 3D trees.
 Geometries are points
 ## Limits v.1.0.0:
-* FOX file not supported yet (waiting important news from envimet)
 * Reading part not added (I was planning to release it in another plugin)
 * It is like Monde of ENVI-met: it does not use detail 3D mode
 ## To do: